hotelcurtains/CS496/notes/notes.md

 - ρ is our current scope
 - ⊕ = extend σ with w
   - i.e. add w to saved environment σ so we have someplace to assign its value when its given to us at the actual function call
-- each procedure has a closure: formal parameter e and environment from the time of its definition ρ
+- each procedure has a closure: identifier (proc's variable name), formal parameter e, and environment from the time of its definition ρ

 the definitions of exp_val and env are mutually recursive, so we have to declare them together:
 ```ocaml